cyberhouse/news_importicsxml/README.rst

 TYPO3 CMS Extension "news_importicsxml"
 =======================================
-This extensions provides an import interface for ``xml`` and ``ics`` files which can either be located on the same server or reached via URL.
+This extensions provides an import interface for `xml` and `ics` files which can either be located on the same server or reached via URL.
 The import is done by the scheduler.

 **Requirements**

-- TYPO3 CMS 6.2 LTS
+- TYPO3 CMS 7.6, 8.7 LTS
-- EXT:news 3.2.0+
+- EXT:news 6.0.0+

 **Sponsors**